Melissa Link

 Signature Policies

 Downtown Design Guidelines: During Nancy Denson’s tenure as mayor from 2010-2018, the Athens skyline saw significant change, especially downtown.
 Link urged the adoption of design guidelines to help shape the look and feel of Athens’ new buildings.
-She had input into design guidelines for the west downtown historic district and for the north downtown redevelopment project.
+Later, she helped develop guidelines for the west downtown historic district and for the north downtown redevelopment project.

 Voting Record